mdn/kuma/docs/assets.rst

 Including JS libraries
 ======================
-Third-party JavaScript libraries are included in the Kuma repository.
+Third-party JavaScript libraries are included in the Kuma repository, to avoid ambiguity about what versions of libraries are used.
-Some were added manually, and others with Bower_.
+Some libraries were added manually, and others with Bower_.
 See :ref:`front-end-asset-dependencies` for more details about these libraries.